 - YCAN organized a forum for service organizations in the smaller towns surrounding Portland, allowing groups to share ideas and experiences with one another about how we can best meet the needs of our residents.

 - YCAN has organized periodic Community Meetings to solicit raise awareness of the needs within our community and solicit ideas for ways to meet them.

 - Several community food pantries merged to create The Yarmouth Community Food Pantry, which YCAN supports with publicity, fundraising, and accounting services.
-The Food Pantry served 190 people from 70 Yarmouth families during 2015.
+The Food Pantry serves over 50 Yarmouth families each year.

 - Nutrition Closet is a supplemental food program for students with unstable access to weekend food while school is in session.
-YCAN provides financial support to this program, which is organized and run by Yarmouth School Department staff and students, and which will include all four schools during 2015-2016.
+YCAN provides financial support to this program, which is organized and run by Yarmouth School Department staff.

 - Project Holiday helps families in need provide holiday gifts and food for their children, with YCAN providing some publicity and funding for an annual collaboration between many Yarmouth organizations.
-It provided gifts for 109 children and food for 292 children and adults in 2014.
+It serves several hundred children and adults each year.

-- Operation Bundle-Up collects outgrown winter outerwear, cleans it, and distributes it to local families in need, with YCAN providing publicity and coordination.
-During 2014-2105, it provided 55 winter coats to nearly two dozen Yarmouth families.
+- Operation Bundle-Up collects outgrown winter outerwear, cleans it, and distributes it to several dozen local families in need, with YCAN providing publicity and coordination.

 - The Yarmouth Community Garden applied for and received a grant, with YCAN serving as the 501(c)(3) umbrella organization for the funding.